 Top 6 Reasons Why the SEC Whistleblower Program Is Successful

 In response to the 2008 financial crisis, Congress passed the Dodd-Frank Act on July 21, 2010, which, among other things, created the SEC Whistleblower Program.
 A decade later, the program has proven to be successful in generating high-quality information regarding securities laws violations that have enabled the SEC to halt fraud schemes and protect investors.
-Since issuing its first award in 2012, the SEC Office of the Whistleblower has issued more than $505 million in awards to whistleblowers.
-The SEC actions associated with those orders have resulted in orders totaling more than $2.5 billion.
+Since issuing its first award in 2012, the SEC Office of the Whistleblower has issued more than $1.7 billion in awards to whistleblowers, which includes several awards to our clients.
+The SEC actions associated with those orders have resulted in orders totaling more than $5 billion.

 There are six main reasons for the success of the Dodd-Frank Act’s SEC Whistleblower Program.